+Looking for allergy free Halloween treats?
 Halloween can be fun even with food allergies.
-How do you navigate all those treats without triggering a food allergy reaction?
-It can be done, and luckily, options are greater than ever before.
+How do you navigate all those treats without triggering a food allergy trick?
+Good news: Options are greater than ever before.

 Top food allergens like milk, eggs, peanuts, soy, wheat, walnuts, almonds and pistachios are common in Halloween candy.
 Even trace amounts of these can trigger serious reactions in sensitive kids.
 Somewhere between 8-10% of US children have a life threatening food allergy.
 Among those, about 40% are allergic to more than one food.
 In my pediatric nutrition practice, I often meet kids who have never been screened for food reactions – and lo and behold, we find food allergies, sensitivities, or other types of food reactions, once we do deeper screening.
 Kids can be struggling with food allergy or sensitivity reactions, and not even know it.
 Halloween can be a time of year when these become more evident, with all the treats kids encounter.
 Although fewer families let kids wander free-range style to trick or treat unattended anymore, there’s still plenty of chance kids will bump into a nut, some milk, gluten, colors, too much sugar, or additives that may trigger trouble.
 Here are a few simple ideas to make sure that what your kids eat is a treat they can enjoy without spooky allergic reactions.

-- Teal Pumpkin Project – Look for the Teal Pumpkin for non-food treats and little toys as your kids go door to door.
+- Teal Pumpkin Project – Look for the Teal Pumpkin for non-food treats and little toys as your kids go door to door, opening a whole new option for allergy free Halloween treats.

-- Have a Trick or Treat Fairy in your house who secretly takes your child’s candy cache and leaves a coveted toy (or toys) in its place – like the Tooth Fairy, only better.
+- Have a Trick or Treat Fairy in your house who secretly takes your child’s candy cache and leaves a coveted toy (or toys) in its place – like the Tooth Fairy, only better!
+Another trick to assure allergy free Halloween treats.

-- There are loads of allergy free candy options available now.
+- There are loads of allergy free Halloween candy options available now.
 Check out…

 - Yum Earth Organic Fruit Chews (a cleaner version of Starburst) – this company makes many varieties of GF, organic, nut free and vegan (no egg, no dairy) candies for Halloween sharing.